Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/music.md

 ---
 name: Music
-about: Anything to-do with any of the music submods
+about: For any music related issues, be that in the main mod or any of the music submods
 title: Tag of Nation(s) Affected - Summary of Issue
 labels: Music
 assignees: Drozdovite